 Thirdly, you must reduce the pain and inflammation so the healing can occur.

 Without these 3 guidelines, or levels, you will simply be wasting your time.
-While it’s true that you can still receive some benefits by using only one (such as the pain and inflammation remedy), this article is not about providing a bit of relief, it’s about curing your osteoporosis and allowing you to back to living a relatively normal life again!
+While it’s true that you can still receive some benefits by using only one (such as the pain and inflammation remedy), this article is not about providing a bit of relief, it’s about reversing your osteoporosis completely and allowing you to back to living a relatively normal life again!

 The best way to fix osteoporosis is of course to prevent it in the first place, or at the very least catch it in its early stages (this goes for any disease for that matter).
 So if you’re here because you’ve recently had a bone density test and the results weren’t favorable, then good for you.
 You’re jumping on the fire before it becomes an inferno!
 If you’re here because you or a loved one has suffered a fracture and have since found out you have osteoporosis then that’s okay too.
 You will still benefit tremendously from these remedies – it will just take a little longer to reverse the process.